 I recently heard the term "dumpster divers".
 I think it has something to do with getting department store throw-aways.
 I'm not sure.
 I hope this is legal.
 Can anyone explain?
 Thanks.
 Curious.

 I am sure you have seen those big metal containers that people toss their trash into.
 Usually you see them behind businesses.
 Dumpster divers are people who go into these dumpsters and look for usefull items they can salvage.

 Any large trash receptical is a dumpster.
 There are several types and they are usually blue or green.
-Someone who climbs into a dumpster to find things of possible use or value is a dumpster diver.

 True story: The only experience that I have had with "dumpster diving" was about 20 years ago.
 A co-worker and I were coming back to the office after lunch, and we noticed the dumpster on our back parking lot was full of scrap lumber and other debris that someone had dumped into it.
 There was an almost complete roll of wallpaper sticking out.
 My friend had just closed on her house the week before and she was curious to see what treasure she could find.
 She didn't actually get into the dumpster, but we went inside and got a stool or a chair (can't remember which) and she started looking to see what she could find.

 Yes it is legal.
 Once someone throws something into the garbage (dumpster) it is up for grabs by anyone.
 That is why police can go through a persons garbage for 'evidence' without a warrant.
 Once in the garbage the former owner has effectively said I don't want it, you can have it.

 What dumpster diving is has already been explained but as for the legality; you need to check your own local and state laws because the rules vary.
 For example: Some cities/counties/states do not allow it if the dumpster is located on private property and that would include regular household trash cans not yet placed curbside.